 This article first appeared in the News Watch column of the Christian Research Journal, volume 25, number 1 (2002).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For further information about the Christian Research Journal go to: http://www.equip.org

 Is the Islamic faith a violent religion?
 Are all Muslims radical militants ready to wage jihad (holy war) against the West?
 Just what is Islam, and who are the Muslims?
 These are only a few of a multitude of questions culled from the vortex of the tragic events of 9/11.
 Since that infamous day, how have Muslims answered these questions?
 What have the secular media and the various Christian groups been saying as well?